 First, a quick lesson on whole life insurance.
 It is a permanent life insurance policy.
 This means it is designed to last for your entire life provided premiums are paid.
 Over time, cash value accumulates in the policy.
 You can borrow from the cash value and repay it back.
 At some point, you can even cancel the policy and receive the cash value.

-Compared to a basic term life insurance policy that will provide your beneficiaries a death benefit IF you die, a whole life policy will pay a death benefit WHEN you die.
+Compared to a basic term life insurance policy that will provide your beneficiaries with a death benefit IF you die, a whole life policy will pay a death benefit WHEN you die.
 So, naturally, the premiums of a whole life policy will be more.
 The carrier insures you for your entire life and expects to pay the death benefit.

 #2 Reason – Cash Value Takes A Long Time To Accumulate